-Controlling Shareholder
+Significant Shareholder

-Goldman Sachs Asset Management, L.P.
-(GSAM) exercises control or direction, directly or indirectly, over 49,433,242 Common Shares representing approximately 42.7% of the total number of Common Shares (undiluted) outstanding at the date of this AIF.
-As such, GSAM currently holds a sufficient number of our voting securities to materially affect control of the Company, and in the absence of near unanimous disagreement by all other shareholders will, in accordance with applicable corporate and securities laws, be able to positively determine the outcome of any matter requiring shareholder approval by ordinary resolution, including the election and removal of directors.
-The support of GSAM will also be required for any matter requiring approval of the Prairie Provident shareholders by special resolution, such as amendments to the Company's articles, a sale of all or substantially all of the assets of the Company, and certain business combination transactions.
+To the Company's knowledge, Goldman Sachs Asset Management, L.P.
+(GSAM) exercises control or direction, directly or indirectly, over 49,433,242 Common Shares representing approximately 28.9% of the total number of Common Shares (undiluted) outstanding at the date of this AIF.
+As such, GSAM currently holds a sufficient number of our voting securities to materially affect control of the Company.
+In particular, absent a near unanimous determination by all other shareholders, the support of GSAM will be required for any matter requiring approval of the Prairie Provident shareholders by special resolution, such as amendments to the Company's articles, a sale of all or substantially all of the assets of the Company, and certain business combination transactions.
 No party is likely to make a take-over bid for the Common Shares or other acquisition proposal unless supported by GSAM.
 Although the interests of all shareholders are generally aligned, GSAM is entitled to act solely in its own interests in the exercise of its rights as a shareholder, whether those interests are consistent or conflict with (and any such conflict may be resolved against) the interests of the Company or any of its shareholders or other stakeholders.
 Any conflict between GSAM's interests and the interests of the Company or any of its shareholders or other stakeholders may be resolved contrary to the interests of the Company or its shareholders or other stakeholders.

 In addition to the GSAM holdings, Goldman Sachs & Co.
+(GS&Co) was previously an insider of Prairie Provident by reason of holding more than more than 10% of the Common Shares that were outstanding immediately prior to completion of the Marquee Arrangement on November 21, 2018.
+To the Company's knowledge, GS&Co held

-(GS&Co) beneficially owns or controls or directs, directly or indirectly, a further 14,791,376 Common Shares representing approximately 12.8% of the total number of Common Shares (undiluted) outstanding at the date of this AIF.
+14,791,376 Common Shares as at November 21, 2018, which number represents approximately 8.6% the total number of Common Shares (undiluted) outstanding at the date of this AIF.
+Prairie Provident does not know whether GS&Co continues to hold Common Shares.

 The Company understands that GSAM acts as the investment manager for clients of GSAM that are the beneficial owners of these Common Shares, being Goldman Sachs BDC, Inc., Lone Pine Luxembourg A Sarl and Goldman Sachs Long Short Credit Strategies Fund, and as such exercises control or direction over the shares.
-The Company further understand that GSAM and GS&Co are both wholly-owned subsidiaries of Goldman Sachs Group, Inc. GSAM's clients and GS&Co were shareholders of Lone Pine and received Common Shares pursuant to completion of the Arrangement.
+The Company further understand that GSAM and GS&Co are both wholly-owned subsidiaries of Goldman Sachs Group, Inc. GSAM's clients and GS&Co were shareholders of Lone Pine and received Common Shares pursuant to completion of the Arsenal Arrangement.

-GSAM and GS&Co (or clients for whom they act, as applicable) were significant shareholders of Lone Pine and, pursuant to the Arrangement, received Common Shares in substitution for their Lone Pine shares on the same terms as were applicable to all other holders of Lone Pine shares.
+GSAM and GS&Co (or clients for whom they act, as applicable) were significant shareholders of Lone Pine and, pursuant to the Arsenal Arrangement, received Common Shares in substitution for their Lone Pine shares on the same terms as were applicable to all other holders of Lone Pine shares.